Solo Stove Campfire Review – Is It Worth $100?

 The Verdict: Who’s It For?

-Overall, the Solo Stove Campfire is a high-quality, minimalist, portable wood stove.
+Overall, the Solo Stove Mesa is a high-quality, minimalist, portable wood stove.
 For us, it was worth the money.

 But it’s not for everyone.

-The Solo Stove Campfire is for you if…
+The Solo Stove Mesa is for you if…

 • You don’t like smelling like a campfire every time you cook over one.

-• You need a portable wood burning cooking system that’s lightweight to take hiking or camping.
+• You need a portable wood or pellet-burning cooking system that’s lightweight to take hiking or camping.

 • You’re going to use it often enough to justify the price.

-If you prefer an outdoor fire pit to portable stove kits, consider getting the Solo Stove Bonfire or Solo Stove Ranger instead or in addition to the Campfire!
+If you prefer an outdoor fire pit to portable stove kits, consider getting the Solo Stove Bonfire or Solo Stove Ranger instead or in addition to the Mesa!

 Related Posts: